mantidproject/governance/governance.md

 More specifically the Collaborative components of the model are:

 * Technical Working Group (TWG) - maintain and update a Committed Roadmap and responsible for running Mantid Developer Workshops
-* Scientific Communication Working Group (SCWG) - discuss ideas for scientific communication and responsbile for running User Meetings
+* User Communication Working Group (UCWG) - cover user communication not covered by other means and the facilitation of [User Meetings](#user-meeting) and optionally Coffee thing
-* Optional: Scientific Discussion Working Group (SDWG) - in addition to discussion that already takes place the idea of this working group is an addtional place for early and ongoing to discuss ideas for user facing enhancements to Mantid
-* Optional: Governance Model Working Group (GMWG) - its purpose is to ongoing review this governance model including to help stimulate that it is approximately kept up with how the governance of Mantid is in reality operating
+* Optional: Governance Model Working Group (GMWG) - its purpose is to periodically review and update this document and governance model, including to check that it is not become out-of-date.
+This is meant to a WG in the lighted sense possible, periodically (e.g. yearly) review and update this governance model, with option to feed in ideas ongoingly.

 Examples of local facility management and how it will interact with the Collaboration governance are given in the Appendix.